 Key Stage 5 students may select their own clothes.
-Implicit within the 16 to 19 curriculum is the development of the skills required to select appropriate clothing and equipment e.g. overalls for outdoor work experience, track suits for leisure activities etc.
+Implicit within the 16 to 19 curriculum is the development of the skills required to select appropriate clothing and equipment.

 Full details of clothing requirements and cost are available on request.